mriganktiwari/Global-gender-gap-report/README.md

 # Global-gender-gap-report
-What is happening with the gender inequality in the last ten years?
+1. What is happening with the gender inequality in the last ten years?
+2. Tableau